NaiNonTH/sign-lang/README.md

 Signs are the only way to define a value.
 When they are tailed (connected) to each other, a Sign Group is formed along with the Expression value being added by the sign's value.

-There are four Signs available in Dash:
+There are four Signs available in sign-lang:
 * `.` = 0.1
 * `_` = 0.5
 * `-` = 1